 Bupropion reduces the severity of withdrawal symptoms and the urge to smoke.
 Its potential as an aid to smoking cessation was discovered by chance when the drug was being used as an antidepressant.
 However, its effects on smoking cessation do not rely on its antidepressant actions and its use is not confined to smokers who are depressed.
 The usual dose is a single 150 mg tablet per day for the first week, increasing to two 150 mg tablets per day by the quit date.
 The medication is normally continued for a further seven to eleven weeks.
-There is a risk of seizure of 1 in 1000 and bupropion is contraindicated in pregnancy, and those with a predisposition and history of disposition to seizures.
-Varenicline was specifically designed to aid smoking cessation.
-It is a partial agonist at the nicotinic acetylcholine receptor believed to contribute to nicotine dependence.
-As a partial agonist, it increases activation of the receptors and this is likely to be sufficient to reduce the urge to smoke and the withdrawal symptoms but not sufficient to be rewarding or to induce dependence itself.
-By binding to the receptors, varenicline prevents nicotine from attaching to it, thereby reducing the rewarding effect of smoking.
-In head-to-head trials, varenicline has been found to be more effective than bupropion.
-Its main contraindication is pregnancy and the main side effect is nausea.
+There is a risk of seizure of 1 in 1,000 and bupropion is contraindicated in pregnancy, and those with a predisposition and history of disposition to seizures.